 Our street is lined with daffodils, we have our own mini Keukenhof.
 The park Keukenhof is open every day until 16 may.
 If you want to see daffodils and hyacinths, now is a good time to visit.
 If you want to see tulips, I suggest you wait a few weeks.
 You can read more about tulip season and the Keukenhof in this blog post.

 Today I am sharing another flower how-to from The Flower Recipe Book.
 Featuring over 100 floral creations, The Flower Recipe Book breaks down flower arrangements as if they were recipes: including ingredients and how-to steps.
 The first arrangement I made inspired by this book was a simple hyacinth and ranunculus bouquet.
 Because April is peak season for the tulips I chose to make an arrangement with tulips.
 I hope you’ll enjoy it!
 If you’re a tulip fan like I am, you’ll definitely want to try it out.

 The right vase

 I had a difficult time finding a proper vase.
 I wanted to use a glass vase, like the one in the book, but my glass vases were too tall for the tulips.
-I didn’t want to use my white jug.
-I love it, but I use it all the time and I wanted to use something a little more elegant for a change.
-I finally found this glass vase in the flower shop.
+Finally, I found this glass vase in the flower shop.
 I would normally never have thought of using a vase like this.
 It seems too small to hold all the stems.
 That’s the great thing about this book, it inspires you to try something new.
-Some ‘experts’ recommend you to avoid clear glass vases because you can see the stems through the glass.
+Some experts recommend you to avoid clear glass vases because you can see the stems through the glass.
 I don’t mind stems, do you?
 Besides, a glass vase makes it easy to check the water level so your flowers won’t run out of water.

 Tulip and anemone arrangement